TeachmanLab/FutureThinking-Data/README.md

 # Templeton-Data
-This repository is the knowledge base for the MindTrails Templeton (Future Thinking study) dataset.
+This repository is the knowledge base for the MindTrails Future Thinking study (Templeton) dataset.

 For more information about the Future Thinking study, see the MindTrails Wiki.